viveganandan/node-searchrunner/README.md

 Attempting to solve problem https://github.com/Hipmunk/hipproblems/tree/master/searchrunner

 The solution is contained within a docker container.
-It is a node js app using redis in the backend to cache the results with an expiration of 60 seconds.
-The node app is behind nginx, which helps us load balance requests.
-You can specify how many upstream servers nginx should load balance to using the --scale option when executing `docker-compose`.
+It is a node js app with varnish cache operating as both a front-end cache and a load balancer.
+Varnish load balances between 3 node servers.

 ## Requirements
 1. docker